ENGLISH AS A SECOND LANGUAGE

 Some students may receive an admission letter that tells them to contact the ESL Program Director upon arrival to campus.
 These students cannot register until the hold has been removed by the Director.
 The hold means that there was a score on one or two of the sections of the TOEFL or IELTS that was below the minimum.
 The ESL Director will identify the section and send the student to Placement Testing in order to see if any other support classes are needed.
 Neither the testing nor the support class will stop the student from beginning his/her academic class.
 It is a condition of registration.
 Results will be sent directly to the student and advising office.

-Any international graduate student whose first language is not English and is a candidate for a TA position must provide a speaking score from the new internet-based TOEFL (iBT), the IELTS or the SPEAK.
-The Test of Spoken English (TSE) is being phased out, but may still be available in those countries that do not have the new internet-based TOEFL (iBT) yet.
-While the minimum iBT speaking section score for admission is 17, ETS identifies a score of 23 as the minimum score required for ITA’s, equivalent to a score of 45 on the TSE/SPEAK.
+Any international graduate student whose first language is not English and is a candidate for a TA position must provide a speaking score from the internet-based TOEFL (iBT), the IELTS or the SPEAK test.
+While the minimum iBT speaking section score for admission is 17, ETS identifies a score of 23 as the minimum score required for ITA’s, equivalent to a score of 45 on the SPEAK.
 A student with a score of 23-25 must be concurrently enrolled in ESL 504 if assigned a teaching assistantship.
-However, a speaking score of 26 is identified as the equivalent of 50 (on the TSE/SPEAK) for which no further ESL coursework is needed (www.ets.org/toefl).
+However, a speaking score of 26 is identified as the equivalent of 50 (on the SPEAK) for which no further ESL coursework is needed (www.ets.org/toefl).
 On the IELTS test, a 6.0 is the minimum score for admission; however, a speaking score of 6.0-6.5 is identified as the minimum score required for ITA’s with concurrent enrollment in ESL 504.
 A score of 7.0 is required for which no further ESL course cork is needed.
-The ESL Program offers the SPEAK test through the Testing Center, now located at Rhodes West 215, for those students who do not currently have a score of at least 23 on the iBT.
-For Procedures and “What to Expect” see the link below.
-This information can also be sent to you as a separate document by emailing the ESL office.
+The ESL Program offers the SPEAK test through the Testing Center, located at Rhodes West 215, for those students who do not currently have a score of at least 23 on the iBT.
+For SPEAK test procedures and “What to Expect” see the link below.
+This information can also be sent to you as a separate document by emailing the ESL office (email@example.com).
 If the student does not achieve a score of 50 on the SPEAK test, the ESL program provides instruction in either ESL 503 or 504.
 However, any international graduate student may enroll in these courses.
 Results of the SPEAK are sent directly to the student, Graduate Studies and to the student’s advisor as identified on the test form.
 The Testing Services Office is at RW 215 and can be contacted at firstname.lastname@example.org or at 216-687-2272.